Crio-Bytes/IBD-2022-Master-Repository/Introduction to Long Polling/README.md

         npm init

-Enter necessary data and package.json file will be created.
+Enter the necessary data and package.json file will be created.

 ![package-png](/Introduction%20to%20Long%20Polling/Images/package.png)